 Funding for the Long-Term Future

 One of the biggest challenges small businesses face is long-term funding.
-When applying for traditional bank loans – they can run into frustration, especially if their business isn’t generating millions of dollars.
+When applying for traditional bank funding – they can run into frustration, especially if their business isn’t generating millions of dollars.
 To approve an application, a traditional bank may ask for a long history of success, an impressive credit score, collateral, and other documentation.
 Moreover, they also take a long time to process these applications before either rejecting them or taking more time to provide the funding.

-Long-term Funding from sharpshooter lending specialists can help your business keep up with lasting growth and meet your needs several years down the road with amounts up to $250,000.
+Long-term Funding from sharpshooter funding specialists can help your business keep up with lasting growth and meet your needs several years down the road with amounts up to $250,000.
 The benefits of this are interest rates that are lower than short-term alternatives, smaller return payments, the ability to improve your business’s credit as you return the money, and the stability to maintain growth.

 Your business can use these funds to hire new staff, purchase inventory, upgrade your equipment, invest in marketing to draw more business, and bid for more contracts.

-While short-term loans can be a life-saver for Toronto companies that need to deal with issues like unexpected revenue shortfalls or emergency repairs, if you want your business to be able to keep pace with growth over the long-term, you need funders who can provide you with financial arrangements designed to meet your needs three, five, or even ten years down the road.
+While short-term funding can be a life-saver for Toronto companies that need to deal with issues like unexpected revenue shortfalls or emergency repairs, if you want your business to be able to keep pace with growth over the long-term, you need funders who can provide you with financial arrangements designed to meet your needs three, five, or even ten years down the road.

 To qualify, your business must be 12 months old with $120,000 in annual revenue.
 You must also have a personal credit score of 620.